isomerpages/mlaw-lab/_resources/LAB Tech Tools/eBantu Syariah Court Originating Documents Guidance Tool.md

 eBantu is a Syariah Court Divorce Form-Filling guidance tool.
 It provides you with information on how to fill in originating documents in the Syariah Court.

-To access, click here* [eBantu](https://eservices.mlaw.gov.sg/labesvc/common/loadEbantu.do) for the link
+Click here* [eBantu](https://eservices.mlaw.gov.sg/labesvc/common/loadEbantu.do) for the link.

+Click here * [Glossary of Basic Legal Terms](/files/Glossary.pdf) for the link.